particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 The Tracker provides a customizable configuration system:

 - **Standard configuration** allows features like publish intervals, sleep settings, etc. to be configured from [the console](https://console.particle.io).
-- **Customized configuration** makes it possible to extend this to your own custom parameters!
+- **Customized configuration** makes it possible to extend this to your own custom parameters and custom tabs in the console!

 ![](/assets/images/tracker/settings-engine2.png)